xwal/awesome-stars/README.md

 ## TypeScript

+- [mendableai/open-lovable](https://github.com/mendableai/open-lovable) - 🔥 Clone and recreate any website as a modern React app in seconds
+- [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [sweetpad-dev/sweetpad](https://github.com/sweetpad-dev/sweetpad) - Develop Swift/iOS projects using VSCode
 - [mermaid-js/mermaid-live-editor](https://github.com/mermaid-js/mermaid-live-editor) - Edit, preview and share mermaid charts/diagrams.
 New implementation of the live editor.
 - [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) - Model Context Protocol Servers